jeremyandrews/argus/memory-bank/progress.md

 - **Build Status**: ✅ Clean compilation
 - **Test Coverage**: ✅ 100% passing (8/8 library tests)
 - **Integration**: ✅ All workers updated and functional
-- **Documentation**: ✅ Memory bank updated with override instructions
+- **Documentation**: ✅ Memory bank updated with architectural changes
-- **Production Readiness**: ✅ Ready for deployment
+- **Production Readiness**: ✅ Ready for deployment with unified architecture

 ## Next Development Focus
-The custom model settings implementation is complete.
+The unified clustering and similar articles architecture is complete.
 The system is ready for:
-1. Production deployment with new automatic parameter settings
+1. Production deployment with unified similarity algorithms
-2. Testing with real model configurations
+2. Monitoring cluster summary generation with related articles
-3. Monitoring parameter application in live environment
+3. Verification of quality score prioritization in cluster summaries
-4. Future enhancements to parameter optimization
+4. Performance analysis of single search call optimization